barbchoy/sinatra-books-library/README.md

 # sinatra-books-library

-This is a shared community library content management system.
+This is a content management system for a shared library of books.

-There are 3 models: Owner, Author, and Book.
+There are 3 models: Book, Category, Author, Owner

-An Owner has a name, and has_many Books.

 A Book has a title, author and category.
-It belongs to an Owner.
+A Book belongs_to an Author.
+A Book belongs_to an Owner.

+A Category has_many Author, and has_many Books.

-An Author has a name, and has_many Books.
+An Author has_many Books, and has_many Categories.

-An Owner has_many Authors through Books.
+An Owner has a name and has_many Books.